 Bariatric Surgery Revision: What You Can Expect

-If you are considering a revision to your previous bariatric surgery, your first step is a thorough medical evaluation with the Washington University physicians at Barnes-Jewish West County Hospital.
+If you are considering a revision to your previous bariatric surgery, your first step is a thorough medical evaluation with the Washington University physicians at Barnes-Jewish West County Hospital or Barnes-Jewish Hospital.
 They may need to perform tests to evaluate your stomach and digestive tract, to make sure revision surgery can help you.

 You’ll then go through the same process as our new bariatric patients, including: